-To correctly save a video that contains a quiz, you need to do it from a specific tab of the export window.
-If you have a quiz in your video, the export window will automatically suggest saving from the correct tab.
+To save a video that contains a quiz, you need to switch to a specific tab on the export window.

 1. To start saving the video, click the Export button under the player.
+The export settings window will open.

 Please note, when you first export a video with a quiz, you need to read and accept the terms of use.
 Then, continue saving the video.